The National Curriculum for Mathematics aims to ensure that all pupils:

 At Village Infants we are all Mathematicians!

-At Village Infants school we believe that Maths should provide children with Fluency Development.
-This helps to develop pupil’s understanding of mathematical concepts and skills, how they link and how they ‘work’, in order for pupils to be competent and confident in using a variety of mathematical strategies and approaches independently.
-It is developed through regular discussion about strategies and methods, a recognition and understanding that there is not one right way of solving a calculation or problem, and regular arithmetic practice (In Key Stage 1 this happens daily with morning maths).
+At Village Infants our Maths curriculum will provide children with Fluency Development.
+This helps pupils acquire new knowledge for pupil’s understanding of mathematical concepts and skills.
+Pupils understand how these concepts and skills link and how they ‘work’, so pupils are competent and confident in using a variety of mathematical strategies and approaches independently.

-Through Fluency Development and Reasoning Development this will enable pupils to apply their mathematical knowledge to a range of problem-solving activities where a variety of skills need to be developed in order for pupils to be successful in solving problems.
+Fluency Development and Reasoning Development enables pupils to apply their mathematical knowledge to a range of problem-solving activities where a variety of skills need to be developed in order for pupils to be successful in solving problems, of which can be applied into the wider world.

 Our long term plans for each year group are based on the National Curriculum expected standards for each year group.